ajhalili2006-experiments/kooky-insane-stuff/dumpster-fires/blog/content-license-legalese.md

 # Blog content license legalese

-This page contains all the documentation
+This page contains all the documentation you need to (re)use my blog content into yours.

+*Last updated on 2023-07-09, track all changes at [GitHub](https://github.com/ajhalili2006-experiments/kooky-insane-stuff/tree/main/dumpster-fires/blog/content-license-legalese.md).*

 ## TL;DR